SueGreen/diplomacy_searchbot/README.md

 git clone --recursive git@github.com:facebookresearch/diplomacy_searchbot.git cd diplomacy_searchbot

+# If the system is cuda-compatible but cuda and cudnn are not installed on the system, refer to the [official cuda documentation for installation](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html)
+# Check that cuda and cudnn are installed on the system and run the following command to see the system management interface
+nvidia-smi

 # Apt installs
 apt-get install -y wget bzip2 ca-certificates curl git build-essential clang-format-8 git wget cmake build-essential autoconf libtool pkg-config libgoogle-glog-dev